bdsegal/code-for-lta-paper/readme.md

-## Code for reproducing analyses in "Stability and Change in Health Risk Behavior Profiles of U.S. Adults" by [insert authors].
-Submitted.
+## Code for reproducing analyses in "Stability and change in health risk behavior profiles of U.S. adults" by Burgard et al.(2018).

 ### Contents: